sandvdnh/ecbm2018/README.md

 The CelebA dataset can be downloaded from https://drive.google.com/file/d/0B7EVK8r0v71pZjFTYXZWM3FlRnM/view?usp=sharing and should be extracted into './datasets/' (such that images are stored in './datasets/img_align_celeba/') In ./datasets/, make a new folder called 'img_align_celeba_preprocessed'.
-After that, run model_funcs.py, which will preprocess the images and save them in img_align_celeba_preprocessed, in order to speed up training (and to avoid memory errors).
+After that, run model_funcs.py, which will preprocess the images and save them in img_align_celeba_preprocessed, in order to speed up training (and to avoid memory errors on the google cloud instance).

 This sets up the data.
 You can now run either the notebook or the standalone script to start training the DCGAN.
 Periodically, it will write out checkpoint files to a checkpoint folder (which will be created automatically if it's not already there).
 Sample images during training (to evaluate the quality of the generator) are stored in the samples folder (which is also automatically created if it's not already there).
+The DCGAN class also contains the method used for inpainting.

 ## Function of each file: